 William settled in West Virginia, and for the next 47 years he lived less than 50 miles from where he was “buried” after the Battle of Laurel Hill.
-He raised a family, built a life for himself, and remained loyal to the Union for the rest of his life.
+He raised a family, built a life, and remained loyal to the Union.
 In 1900, his occupation was recorded as “old soldier” on the census .

 William’s letter to his brother ended with a heartfelt plea: